 Creatine is an amino acid that supplies energy to muscles through the blood.
 By contrast, Creatinine is a biological waste formed by the metabolism of creatine and excreted from the body in urine.
 If creatinine is low, it is possible that creatine is low.
 According to Dr. Ben Lynch, if you have a child that is low muscle tone, not gaining weight, is low energy, and has a speech or developmental delay, then check their GAMT SNP.
 If they are ++ on this SNP, they may have a creatine deficiency.

-- More information about creatine deficiency and its association with autism and speech delays can be found here
+- Find more information about creatine deficiency and its association with autism and speech delays here

 L-carnitine is an important amino acid that improves mitochondrial function, thereby possibly improving speech.
 It is available via prescription or over-the-counter.